Students on a Rustic Pathways Belize reef and rainforest conservation program

 Explore Teen Travel Programs in Belize

-The summer version of this program offers the same blend of marine science, wildlife observation, and environmental service, with time split between reef and rainforest environments.
+This program combines marine science, wildlife observation, and environmental service, with time split between reef and rainforest environments.
 Students gain confidence navigating new ecosystems while working alongside local partners.

 Best for: Teens interested in marine science, tropical ecology, and summer service-learning.